ruizhang1996/optimal-sparse-survival-trees-public/README.md

   "timing": "",
   "trace": "",
   "tree": "",
+  "datatset_encoding": "",
+  "warm_LB": false,
-  "datatset_encoding": ""
+  "path_to_labels": ""
 }
 ```

 ### Flags

-**k_cluster**
+**warm_LB**
 - Values: true or false
-- Description: Enables usage of the k-Means Equivalent Points Bound
+- Description: Enables usage of reference model lower bound (user needs to specify the path to a fitted reference model, see parameter **path_to_labels**)
+-
+**bucketize**
+- Values: true or false
+- Description: Enables bucketizing time points before training to avoid overfitting and speed up optimization.
+(We encourage set this to true when BOTH the number of samples is and the number of unique time points are large.)

 **diagnostics**
 - Values: true or false
-- Description: Enables printing of diagnostic trace when an error is encountered to standard output
+- Description: Enables printing of diagnostic trace when an error is encountered to standard output.

 **verbose**
 - Values: true or false
-- Description: Enables printing of configuration, progress, and results to standard output
+- Description: Enables printing of configuration, progress, and results to standard output.

 ### Tuners